jacobra19/jacobra19/README.md

 ### Hi There 👋,

-I'm a frontend web developer from Israel, Here you can find my open-source projects.
+I'm a frontend web developer from Israel, Here you can find my open-source projects.</br>
 I also maintain a blog about web development, this is my latest post: https://www.yakov.dev/my-plans-and-goals-for-2021/

 <a href="https://github.com/MartinHeinz/MartinHeinz">